outdreamer/build-a-cure/docs/tasks/function_to_do.md

     - add diagram for intent-matching
     - add structures to diagram: interface overflow (to sub-interfaces), interface foundation
     - diagram for workflow 1:
-      - function to determine relevance filter ('functions', 'required') from a problem_step ('find incentives') for a problem definition, to modify problem_steps with extra functions/attributes ('change_position') to be more specific to the problem definition ('find_incentives_to_change_position') for problem_steps involving 'incentives', so you know to use the function_name to modify the problem step if it's between the type 'functions' and the object searched for 'incentives'
+      - function to identify relevance filter ('functions', 'required') from a problem_step ('find incentives') for a problem definition, to modify problem_steps with extra functions/attributes ('change_position') to be more specific to the problem definition ('find_incentives_to_change_position') for problem_steps involving 'incentives', so you know to use the function_name to modify the problem step if it's between the type 'functions' and the object searched for 'incentives'
     - add conceptual math interface query diagram
       - use lattice multiplication as standard example, other than core operations (add/multiply mapped to language, concepts like irreversibility/asymmetry mapped to math)
     - interface conversion, matching, starting point selection (applying structure, checking if relevant information is found)